This article was first published 5th June 23 on the global media site Make a Difference.

 - Most people have strategies they stick to when it comes to coping with stress at work.

-- We’ve identified three resilience competency clusters: Mindful Self-Regulation, Connected Giving, and Healthy Habits.
+- We’ve identified three resilience competency clusters: Mindful Self-Regulation, Social Integration, and Healthy Habits.
 Each competency cluster buffers distinct workplace stressors and impacts key workplace outcomes.

 - A large group of respondents displayed very few resilience skills and thus no overarching resilience competence cluster.
 People with few skills struggle most with stress and burnout.

 - Knowing your employees’ resilience competency cluster helps identify key approaches for improving staff mental health and developing a positive and psychologically-safe team culture.